tjbo/books/README.md

 - [query-string](https://www.npmjs.com/package/query-string) is my new goto for working with URL's

 - This is my first time time using [Semantic UI React](https://react.semantic-ui.com/introduction) but found it very easy to use, and I think it is also very "semantic" which makes the code more readable, I now much prefer it over React Bootstrap for prototyping and small projects

+- I found The Google API dashboard confusing from a usability perspective.
+I am always surprised that a big company like this can get things like this wrong; however maybe it's just because they have so many products.

 ## Should we implement a production ready version of what you built, or would you do things differently next time?